radicle-dev/old.radicle.xyz/content/blog/radicle-intro.md

 <!-- TODO: improve flow / better locate this sentence -->

 Crucially, machines are **deterministic**.
-If you start from any machine, in any state, given the same set of inputs will always result in the same set of outputs, and the same new state.
+If you start from any machine, in any state, providing the same set of inputs will always result in the same set of outputs, and the same new state.
 Therefore, in order for everyone to agree on the current state of a machine, we need to communicate two things:

 - The definition of the machine,
 - The inputs that have already been processed by the machine.